 Portfolio training workshops Accordion Closed

 Nominated students are strongly encouraged to attend “Developing a Teaching Portfolio” workshop before they submit their final teaching portfolios.
-The dates for the Spring 2019 workshops are to be determined.
+This seminar is offered on the following dates:

 RSVP requests will be sent directly to the nominees.